The Universe is Here for You!

 3. Bring warm clothing, even in summer—observing is done outdoors.

-4. There is a short walk from the parking area to the Observatory and you may wish to bring a small flashlight.
+4. There is a short walk from the parking area to the Observatory and you may wish to bring a small red light flashlight or purchase one when booking your tickets.
+If you purchase a flashlight ahead of time it will be available for you when you check in.

 5. White Light: No white lights should be used after dark; the observatory is a red-light-only area to protect everyone’s night vision.
-We will supply red cellophane to cover flashlights.
+We can supply red cellophane to cover flashlights.
 Please note:

 ◦ Bring a SMALL flashlight (large camp lanterns, light sticks, etc., cannot be adequately covered by red cellophane).